bschaatsbergen/dnsee/.github/PULL_REQUEST_TEMPLATE.md

 ## References
 * Use `Closes #123`, if this PR closes a GitHub issue `#123`
-* If possible, link to the relevant documentation to add some context.
+* If possible, link to relevant documentation to add some context.